mcereda/dotfiles/README.md

 ## Contributing

 This repository is not open for contributions, but I might accept suggestions.
 Please use the repository's hosting platform's tools for this.

 ## Usage

-> Tested on Fedora 36 and Mac OS X.
+> Tested on Mac OS X and OpenSUSE Leap 15.5.

 1. install [chezmoi]
 1. import the `age`/`gpg` key you might need to decrypt the encrypted files and give it ultimate trust